 Produce lesser waste

 It is a brilliant idea to produce as little waste as possible.
 Kitchen is that one part of the house which produces the maximum amount of waste on an average.
 Hence you may think that limiting waste from the kitchen might be tough but it isn’t really so.
 One of the ways is to take your own bags rather than accepting bags from the grocery and other stores.
 Also, avoid over sized portions since it can lead to more waste.
 Make sure you reuse whatever you can rather than disposing it off.
-Some things you can reuse are grocery bags, glass bottles or jars etc. You can also compost uncooked organic waste.
+Some things you can reuse are grocery bags, glass bottles or jars etc. You can easily fold grocery bags neatly and store properly in order to use later.
+You can also compost uncooked organic waste.

 Do it yourself